azavea/climate-change-api/doc/source/overview/pagination.rst

-The handful of endpoints with potentially large result sets are paginated.
+The endpoints with potentially large result sets are paginated.

 The API defaults to `limit offset pagination`_ from the Django Rest Framework.
 Limit pagination has query parameters: